 Fujitsu General has a long history within the air conditioning market, and currently offers four ducted air con ranges:

 - Bulkhead: compact design with flexible installation options

-- Single Phase: high static allows for a number of air ducts to be installed and it also has zone control
+- Single Phase: high static allows for a number of air ducts to be installed, also has zone control

 - Three Phase: designed to offer higher energy efficiency than other ranges, plus zone control

-Fujitsu’s ducted AC options feature a number of static pressure modes, plus the option of installing the unit in the ceiling or floor.
+Fujitsu’s ducted air conditioning options feature a number of static pressure modes, plus the option of installing the unit in the ceiling or floor.
 All models boast DC fan motors, DC rotary compressors, and programmable systems.